jcmontesherrera/ant_biogenic_structures/README.md

-# Ellis Fjord - Polychaete Reef Structural Complexity
+# Biogenic Reef Structural Complexity

 ## Description of project
 Habitat-forming organisms possess structural complexity that drive multiple ecosystem processes.
 There is a lack of knowledge and protocols on how to quantify Antarctic habitat-forming organisms structural complexity and associated species.
 This project aims to characterize the structural complexity of an Antarctic polychaete reef, describe a protocol to acquire this data, and discuss monitoring implications.